 Please note that we need to retain certain information for recordkeeping purposes and/or to complete any transactions that you began prior to requesting a change or deletion (e.g., when you make a payment, you may not be able to change or delete the Personal Information provided until after the completion of such transaction).

 If you are a resident of California, under 18 and a registered user of the Services, you may ask us to remove content or information that you have posted to the Services by writing to us at the Contact Us address below.
 Please note that your request does not ensure complete or comprehensive removal of the content or information, as, for example, some of your content may have been reposted by another user.

-The criteria used to determine our retention periods include:
+The criteria used to determine our retention periods includes:

-- The length of time we have an ongoing relationship with you and provide the Services to you (for example, for as long as you are a student of ours);
+- The length of time we have an ongoing relationship with you and provide the Services to you (for example, for as long as you are a student or employee of ours);

 - Whether there is a legal obligation to which we are subject (for example, certain laws require us to keep records of your transactions for a certain period of time before we can delete them); or

 - Whether retention is advisable in light of our legal position (such as in regard to applicable statutes of limitations, litigation or regulatory investigations).